-The National Institute of Environmental Health Sciences (NIEHS) is home to the National Toxicology Program , an interagency program dedicated to testing and evaluating substances in our environment.
+The National Institute of Environmental Health Sciences (NIEHS) is home to the National Toxicology Program , a Health & Human Services interagency program dedicated to testing and evaluating substances in our environment.

 The Division is responsible for carrying out the goals of NTP including:

 - Providing toxicological evaluations on substances of public health concern

 - Developing and validating improved toxicology methods (more sensitive, specific, and rapid)

 - Developing approaches and generating data to strengthen the science base for risk assessments